fschrempf/dokuwiki-plugin-structtemplating/README.md

 After installing the plugin, an admin can add twig template files in the `lib/plugin/structtemplating/templates/schema` directory on the server.

-Currently only templates for schema page data is supported.
+Currently only templates for schema page data are supported.
 The filename of the template file must be `<schema>.twig`.

 You can access properties of the schema through the `schema` variable and